Emnyldrmdgn/mslearn-databricks-Transform-data-with-Apache-Spark-in-Azure-Databricks/README.md

 # mslearn-databricks-Transform-data-with-Apache-Spark-in-Azure-Databricks
 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.
 Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.

-# Transform Data with Apache Spark in Azure Databricks

 This guide provides the steps to transform data using Apache Spark in Azure Databricks.
 Follow these steps to complete the lab exercise: